 - How do I know my application was submitted correctly?

-After you submit your application you will receive a confirmation email with a link to the information session to watch.
+After you submit your application you will receive a confirmation email.

 - When will you check grades?